A business owner's manual to getting and keeping a great website that serves their business.

-Okay, so maybe you’re decided to put some money into it and are curious about freelance designers and developers.
+Okay, so maybe you’ve decided to put some money into it and are curious about freelance designers and developers.

 The key thing is understanding your needs and choosing the right one.
-You will need someone who understands enough of strategy, design, coding, writing, and marketing.
-Or find four different folks to provide each.
+Hopefully you'll seek someone who understands enough of strategy, design, coding, writing, and marketing.
+Or find different folks to provide each.